 1. The Agency shall keep a Register, which shall contain those particulars the registration or inclusion of which is provided for by this Regulation or by a delegated act adopted pursuant to this Regulation.
 The Agency shall keep the Register up to date.
+Amendment

-1. The Agency shall keep a Register of European trade marks and keep this Register up to date.
+1. The Agency shall keep a Register of European Union trade marks and shall keep that Register up to date.